JohnGluszak/animated-ios-button/README.md

 ## License

-AnimatedButton is released under an MIT License.
+This project is released under an MIT License.
 See LICENSE file for details.